CQC We and I Statements

 People with complex needs for care and support may have several professionals involved in their lives, and numerous assessments from multiple organisations.
 For children with special educational needs, the Children and Families Act 2014 brings these assessments together into a coordinated EHC plan (see SEND Code of Practice, Chapter 9).

-Local authorities must cooperate with relevant partners, and this duty is reciprocal (see Integration, Cooperation and Partnerships chapter).
-This includes an explicit requirement which states that children and adult services must cooperate for the purposes of transition to adult care and support.
+Local authorities must cooperate with relevant partners, and this duty is shared (see Integration, Cooperation and Partnerships chapter).
+This includes a clear requirement which states that children and adult services must cooperate for the purposes of transition to adult care and support.
 Often, staff working in children’s services will have built relationships and knowledge about the young person or carer in question over a number of years.
 As young people and carers prepare for adulthood, children’s services and adults’ services should work together to pass on this knowledge and build new relationships in advance of transition.

-The local authority should have a clear understanding of their responsibilities, including funding arrangements, for young people and carers who are moving from children’s to adult services.
-Disputes between different departments within a local authority about who is responsible can be time consuming and can sometimes result in disruption to the young person or carer.
+The local authority should have a clear understanding of its responsibilities, including funding arrangements, for young people and carers who are moving from children’s to adult services.

 The local authority must also cooperate with relevant external agencies including local GP practices, housing providers and educational institutions.
 Again, this duty is reciprocal.
 This cooperation is crucial to help ensure that assessments and planning are person centred.
 Furthermore, local health services or schools are vital to identifying young people and carers who may not already be in contact with local authorities.